 - After doing that, save changes in UEFI and exit.

 - Shut down your Surface Pro and perform the two-button restart again.

-- Once you enter UEFI, go to Devices section, locate Type Cover and enable it.
+- Once you enter UEFI, go to the Devices section, locate Type Cover and enable it.

 - Save changes and restart.

-After doing that, your Type Cover should start working again without any problems.
+This is relatively simple, and you can do it by following the above steps.
+After that, your Type Cover should start working again without any problems.

 - Open the Advanced Startup screen.
-To do that, follow the Steps 1-3 from Solution 1.
+To do that, follow Steps 1-3 from Solution 4.

 - If you’re asked to insert installation media, be sure to do so.

 - Select your operating system.
 Go to the Only the drive where Windows is installed > Just remove my files.

 - A list of upcoming changes will appear.
 Once you review them, click the Reset button to start.

 - Now follow the instructions on the screen to complete the process.